-Root canal treatment or endodontic therapy is a "nerve extraction" from a tooth.
-It is very important to do it in time, because it saves the tooth from extraction.
+Root canal treatment or endodontic therapy is a “nerve extraction” from a tooth.
+It is very important to be done on time, because it saves the tooth from extraction.
 The whole procedure is done completely painlessly with anesthesia.

 When is a root canal treatment required?

 The most common cause of a root canal treatment is caries which has not been removed in time, but progressed and affected the nerve of a root canal.
 When this occurs, bacteria can accumulate in the root canal and decompose organic ingredients as well as various toxins that cause an intense inflammatory reaction of the tooth, that is, swelling and pain.
 It is then necessary to treat the root canal or remove all the bacteria and toxins.

 A specific problem with a bacterial infection of a root is that the body cannot be defended from the infection with the help of white blood cells.
 Actually, the infection is located inside a root, causing a rapid deterioration of blood and lymph vessels in a pulp chamber resulting in severe and unbearable pain.
 The only way to solve this is a tooth treatment, that is, a root canal treatment as the source of the infection.